przemastro/tsql-framework-template/README.md

 # tsqlFramework
 SqlServer 2012 Express

+This is a demo version of framework used for tsql stored procedures testing.
+It is a set of test stored procedures and is prepared for https://github.com/przemastro/astroApp.git DB but obviously can be addapted to any DB schema which uses stored procedures.

 DB 'Astro' consists of:
 Tables

-    1. stagingObservations - id, starName, startDate, endDate, uPhotometry, uPhotometryTime, vPhotometry, vPhotometryTime, bPhotometry, bPhotometryTime, Status, Active
+    1. stagingObservations - id, rowId, starName, startDate, endDate, uPhotometry, uPhotometryTime, vPhotometry, vPhotometryTime, bPhotometry, bPhotometryTime, Status, Active
-    2. observations - id, starName, startDate, endDate, uPhotometryId, uPhotometryTimeId, uPhotometryFlag, vPhotometryId, vPhotometryTimeId, vPhotometryFlag, bPhotometryId, bPhotometryTimeId, bPhotometryFlag
+    2. observations - id, rowId, starName, startDate, endDate, uPhotometryId, uPhotometryTimeId, vPhotometryId, vPhotometryTimeId, bPhotometryId, bPhotometryTimeId
     3. uPhotometry - uPhotometryId, uPhotometry
     4. vPhotometry - bPhotometryId, vPhotometry
     5. bPhotometry - bPhotometryId, bPhotometry